-It is vital you practice good hand hygiene and remember to wash your hands at regular intervals during your time in hospital.
-If a sink isn’t available then please use the hand gel provided in wall dispensers across our hospitals.
+It is vital you practice good hand hygiene and remember to wash your hands at regular intervals during your working day to prevent the spread of the virus.

 - Avoid touching surfaces or objects where possible